4 Centrality and Importance

 deg = np.array([deg[i] for i in deg.keys()])

-Figure 4.1: Visualiation of degree centrality.
-Node size and color are proportional to centrality: larger nodes in darker blue have higher centrality.
+Figure 4.1: Degree centrality in Zachary’s Karate Club.
+Color indicates centrality: nodes in darker blue have higher centrality.

 Advantages and Disadvantages